0foo/study_notes/rhcsa/topics/boot/3-systemd.md

 * use `systemctl isolate` command to switch to a differnt isolated target

+* Targets
     * emergency.target
         * only minimal number of units is started, just enough to fix your system
     * rescue.target
         * start all systems to get a fully functional linux system, but no non-essential unit
     * multi-user.target
         * default target a system starts in
         * starts everything needed for full system functionality
     * graphical.target
         * starts all units needed for fully functional linux system, as well as graphics

     * co-orespond to legacy run levels
         * poweroff.target runlevel 0
         * rescue.target runlevel 1
         * multi-user.target runlevel 3
         * graphical.target runlevel 5
         * reboot.target runlevel 6

-* switch to a new isolated target with `systemctl isolate`
-    * can grep for grep Isolate *.target in `/usr/lib/systemd/system` to find all the units that allow isolation
+### Change targets manually

+* To boot a Linux system in a different target (runlevel), you can follow these steps:

+1. Check Current Target:
+   `systemctl get-default`

+2. List Available Targets:
+   `systemctl list-units --type=target`
+    * note: not all of these are able to be isolated

+3. Change Target Temporarily:
+   You can change the target for the current session without rebooting.
+This will not persist after a reboot.
+   `sudo systemctl isolate <target>`

+   For example, to change to the graphical target (equivalent to runlevel 5):
+   `sudo systemctl isolate graphical.target`

+4. Change Default Target:
+   To make the change persistent across reboots, set the default target:
+   `sudo systemctl set-default <target>`

-    * switch to the target with :`systemctl isolate rescue.target``
+   For example, to set the multi-user target (equivalent to runlevel 3):
+   `sudo systemctl set-default multi-user.target`

+5. Reboot the System:
+   If you changed the default target and want to apply it immediately, you can reboot the system:
+   `sudo reboot`

+* Other notes:
+    * can identify all isolatable targets:
+        * `systemctl list-units --type=target`
+        *  by grepping service files: `grep -r "AllowIsolate=yes" /usr/lib/systemd/system/*.target`
     * Interesting note: `systemctl isolate reboot.target` reboots computer